By adding a camera module to your Raspberry Pi, you essentially get a portable, lightweight, and easy-to-hold-or-mount internet-connected camera.

 Why Live Stream With a Raspberry Pi?

-With so many different devices capable of streaming to YouTube, you might well be wondering “why choose the Pi”?
+With the availability of easy-to-use streaming services like Mixer and Twitch and so many different devices capable of streaming to YouTube, you might well be wondering “why choose the Pi”?

 Well, its size certainly comes into play, enabling you to position the Raspberry Pi in almost any position.
 Using the Pi as a dedicated YouTube live streaming camera frees up your other devices, too.